Find out what’s new

 - What is the relationship between My Local Bobby Ltd (MLB) and HWS?

-MLB are the company appointed by HWS to provide the security patrols.
-They are fully licensed and run by two ex-police Borough Commanders, they currently have a three-year operating agreement with detailed performance clauses which are reviewed quarterly.
+ex-police Borough Commanders and currently has a three-year operating agreement with detailed performance clauses which are reviewed quarterly.

 - What services do I receive as a member?